Q. What advice do you have for a customer looking to hire a provider like you?

 Q. What do you wish customers knew about you or your profession?

-I attended Yosemite workshops under the guidance of the great Ansel Adams to understand exposure and master printing, attended the Brooks Institute of Photography and was awarded a degree in master Photography from the Newport Beach School of Photography.
+I attended Yosemite workshops under the guidance of the great Ansel Adams to understand exposure, light and texture, and also attended the Brooks Institute of Photography and was awarded a degree in master Photography from the Newport School of Photography.
 I was also awarded a distinction by The Royal Photographic Society for my contemporary portraits.

 My equipment consists of three high end Canon professional cameras including the the 5D MKII, and 5D MKIII and an infra-red converted digital EOS camera as well, thousands of dollars in lenses and lighting equipment and the latest Photoshop CS and retouching software available.

-I ask all prospective clients to view my blog, webpage or ask for a complimentary DVD of my work.
+I ask all prospective clients to view my blog, webpage and/or ask for a complimentary DVD of my work.
 When one views a professional image next to an amateurs, the difference is amazing.

 Q. Tell us about a recent job you did that you are particularly proud of.